kamranahmedse/developer-roadmap/src/data/roadmaps/nodejs/content/local-installation@oYeux7PbveYaVwXRzAg5x.md

 # Local Installation

 Locally installed packages are available only to the project where the packages are installed, while the globally installed packages can be used any where without installing them into a project.
-Another usecase of the global packages is when using CLI tools.
+Another use case of the global packages is when using CLI tools.

 Visit the following resources to learn more: